 2. Sensory Exercises

 Sensory stimulus plays a crucial role in synergistic movements.
-It’s what allows your muscles to know how and where to move, which is why it is vital for stroke recovery and improving flexor synergy.
+This sensory input is what allows your muscles to know how and where to move, which is why it is vital for stroke recovery and improving flexor synergy.

-The following are a few helpful sensory exercises you can try at home:
+To help you get started, here are two helpful sensory exercises you can try at home:

 - Fingertip touch.
 While still blindfolded, have someone touch each of your fingertips separately.
 Your goal is to correctly name which finger they touch.
 Then take off the blindfold and see if you were right.

-Because of your brain’s neuroplasticity, the more consistently you stimulate your senses, the faster your brain will relearn how to interpret sensation and improve synergy patterns.
+Due to the brain’s neuroplasticity, the more consistently you stimulate your senses, the faster your brain will relearn how to interpret sensation and improve synergy patterns.
 Your physical and occupational therapists can give you more ideas on how to improve sensation and proprioception after stroke.

 3. Active Range-of-Motion Exercises